Internet Marketing and the Problem of Rockets

-There is also business as a ship and ship building.
-We build it, get people on board, launch it, weather the storms, navigate through the choppy waters, hope it is all plain sailing, struggle to stay afloat, go fishing or trawling for new customers and so on.
+There is also business as a ship and shipbuilding.
+We build it, get people on board, launch it, weathering the storms, navigate through the choppy waters, hope it is all plain sailing, struggle to stay afloat, go fishing or trawling for new customers and so on.
 When it all goes wrong, they may seek a bail-out plan.

 These logical conflicts and incongruencies exist a lot of the sales copy of so many products and training courses for business and personal development.
 Another example I’ve seen on advertising copy recently is, “break through the things that hold you back.”
 Breaking free might a bit better, but “breaking through” doesn’t work so well.